 Over time, dementia, delusions, and hallucinations may develop.

 Other conditions can produce the same symptoms, so people experiencing those symptoms need expert medical advice and evaluation.
 And there is no test for Parkinson’s, so it can be difficult to diagnose, especially in its early stages.

 As noted, PD is a progressive disease.
 It worsens over time.
 Experts tell us there are five stages of Parkinson’s disease:

-There is no known cure for Parkinson’s disease yet, and treatment varies by patient, because only the symptoms can be treated.
-Treatments include medication, surgery, physical therapy, and lifestyle changes, such as getting more rest and exercising.
+There is no known cure for Parkinson’s disease, and treatment varies by patient according to their current symptoms.
+The range of treatments includes medication, surgery, physical therapy, and lifestyle changes, such as getting more rest and exercising.

 Medications used for PD only treat and reduce the severity of the symptoms.
-They do not reverse the effects of the disease.
 People with Parkinson’s usually take a variety of medications to manage their symptoms.

 The Camp Lejeune Justice Act of 2021 allows those affected by the toxic water and who lived or worked at Camp Lejeune for at least 30 consecutive days between August 1, 1953, and December 31, 1987, to file a lawsuit in federal court to be compensated for their pain and suffering and for expenses related to their diagnosis and medical treatment.